parisni/mimic-omop-guidelines/01-introduction.rst

 - provides more systematic analysis with analytic library and visualizing tools from OMOP community : ACHILLES
 - provides easier SQL models

-We limited the candidate data models to those designed and used for clinical researches
+We limited the candidate data models to those designed and used for clinical researches, and those freely available in the public domains without restrictions.

 Our study
 ###########